yegor256/zache/README.md

 v = zache.get(:count, lifetime: 5 * 60) { expensive() }
 ```

 By default `Zache` is thread-safe.
+It locks the entire cache on each
+`get` call.
 You turn that off by using `sync` argument:

 ```ruby
 zache = Zache.new(sync: false)
 v = zache.get(:count) { expensive() }
 ```

+You may use "dirty" mode, which will return you an expired value, while
+calculation is waiting.
+Say, you have something in the cache, but it's
+expired.
+Then, you call `get` with a long running block.
+The thread waits,
+while another one calls `get` again.
+That second thread won't wait, but will
+receive what's left in the cache.
+This is a very convenient mode for situations
+when you don't really care about data accuracy, but performance is an issue.

 That's it.